artsy/energy-legacy/docs/feature_map.md

 When logging in you can end up in three states:

-- You're a user attached to one parter (show sync)
+- You're a user attached to one partner (show sync)
 - You're a user attached to many partners (show a list, then show sync)
 - You're an admin (show a way to log in as any partner)